-In partnership with Tennis Australia, JobsBank placed 14 young people from across Victoria into hospitality and customer service roles for the Australian Open.
+In partnership with Tennis Australia, since 2019 JobsBank has placed nearly 40 young people from across Victoria into hospitality, workforce hub, and customer service roles at the 2020 and 2021 Australian Open tournaments.

-Working at a huge international event like the Australian Open is an opportunity for young people who have faced barriers to getting a job to learn from the best, grow their skills and add a unique high-profile job to their CV.
+Working at a prestigious international event like the Australian Open is an opportunity for people who have faced barriers to employment to learn from the best, grow their skills and add a unique high-profile job to their CV.

 Creating opportunities like this provides jobseekers with potentially life-changing employment experience and gives businesses a competitive edge.